Jungleland (film)

-Jungleland is a 2019 American drama film directed by Max Winkler and written by Theodore B. Bressman, David Branson Smith, and Winkler.
+Jungleland is a 2019 American sports drama film directed by Max Winkler and written by Theodore B. Bressman, David Branson Smith, and Winkler.
 The film stars Charlie Hunnam, Jack O'Connell, Jessica Barden, Jonathan Majors, John Cullum, and Nick Mullen.

-It premiered at the Toronto International Film Festival on September 12, 2019.
-It was released in a limited release on November 6, 2020, followed by video on demand on November 10, 2020, by Vertical Entertainment.
+Jungleland had its world premiere at the Toronto International Film Festival on September 12, 2019, and was released in select cinemas by Paramount Pictures on November 6, 2020, followed by a video on demand release on November 10, 2020.

 Plot

-Two brothers, Walter "Lion" Kaminski, a talented former professional boxer and his brother, Stanley Kaminski, an ex-con and Lion's idealistic manager, work menial jobs in a sewing factory.
-At night, the pair participate in underground boxing matches, squatting in a dilapidated house in the slums of Fall River, Massachusetts with their whippet, Ash.
-Stanley owes $2,000 to a local gangster called "Pepper" and in order to pay it off, Pepper allows the money to ride on Lion for their next fight.
-During the fight, Pepper shows up to watch and Lion realizes that Stanley bet on him to win.
-Lion angrily throws the fight.
+Walter "Lion" Kaminski, a talented former professional boxer and his brother Stanley, an ex-con and Lion's idealistic manager, work menial jobs in a sewing factory.
+At night, the pair participate in underground boxing matches, often squatting at a dilapidated house in the slums of Fall River, Massachusetts with their whippet Ash.

+Stanley is in debt to Pepper, a local gangster, and in order to pay off, he allows the money to ride on Lion for their next fight.
+During the fight, Pepper shows up to watch and Lion realizes that Stanley bet on him to win; he angrily throws the fight.
 An enraged Pepper beats Stanley, but sees potential in Lion due to his skill.
-He proposes that they pay off the debt by completing a task: To drive a girl named "Sky" to Reno, Nevada and pay off their debt by having Lion compete in an underground prizefight called Jungleland in San Francisco's Chinatown.
+He proposes that they pay off the debt by completing a task: to drive a young girl named Sky to Reno, Nevada before having Lion compete at an underground prizefight called "Jungleland" in San Francisco's Chinatown.

 Having no choice, Stanley agrees and Pepper provides him with cash, an SUV, and a pistol.
 Along the way, they stop at a bar where Sky befriends Lion while Stanley has sex with a woman he met in their hotel.
 Sky stages a distraction and drugs Lion with a Xanax to steal the car keys before escaping.
 She accidentally crashes the SUV and tries to run before Stanley catches up to her.
-Locking her in their hotel room, he calls Pepper and demands answers.
-He is enraged to find out she is being delivered to a dangerous gangster called Yates, who Stanley has had dealings with in the past.
+Locking Sky in their hotel room, he calls Pepper and demands answers only to find out that Sky is an underage prostitute who must be delivered to Yates, a pimp who Stanley has had dealings with in the past.